-Ms. Lou Schmitz has over 26 years of service in Indian healthcare and public health.
-Her areas of experience in Indian country include health department management, electronic health record implementation, health programs planning and design, community-based participatory research, public health emergency preparedness, healthcare reform, intergovernmental collaboration, quality assurance, data management, and grant development.
+Lou Schmitz, BS, GCPH.
+Ms. Lou Schmitz has over 29 years of service in Indian healthcare and tribal public health.
+Her areas of experience in Indian country include public health emergency preparedness and response, cross-jurisdictional collaboration, tribal health department management, electronic health record implementation, patient-centered care delivery, health programs planning and design, community based participatory research, healthcare reform, quality assurance, data management, and grant development.
 She has designed and successfully implemented programs and quality assurance measures for various clinical, prevention, and community health services.

-Ms. Schmitz is an alumnus of the University of Washington School of Public Health Graduate Certificate Program, and the Northwest Public Health Leadership Institute.
+Ms. Schmitz is an alumnus of the University of Washington School of Public Health, and the Northwest Public Health Leadership Institute.
 She is an Affiliate Instructor for the University of Washington School of Nursing Department of Psychosocial and Community Health.